SEARCH

 Garden Pond In A Raised Bed

-I originally built this small pond in a raised bed at our old house because I wanted a water feature in a narrow strip of garden by the front of our house.
+I originally built this small pond in a raised bed at our old house because I wanted a water feature in a narrow strip of garden near the house.

 We could not dig the soil there due to underground cables so I opted to build up instead.